MITZVAH DAY

 WHICH PROJECT WILL YOU CHOOSE?

-Join us for Mitzvah Day 2026!
+Join us Sunday, May 31 at 9 a.m., at Beth David Synagogue to kickoff the day with breakfast, project registration, and a group photo.
 Whether you’re cleaning, organizing, or doing something creative, we’re sure you’ll find the perfect way to contribute on Mitzvah Day!
-Here is a few projects from Mitzvah Day 2025:
+Here are a few projects scheduled for Mitzvah Day:

 The Jewish community has adopted a park — now let’s keep it beautiful!
 Join us to pick up litter, pull weeds around the playground, and tidy the creek.
 Bring the whole family for this kid-friendly opportunity.